jurruh/nots-dotnet-core-3-azure-deployment/README.md

 ![](/img/1.1.gif)

 To follow up with this tutorial add the follwing code to Startup.cs.
+This makes sure the database migrations are executed when te application is started.

 ```
    var context = app.ApplicationServices.GetService<ApplicationDbContext>();